Earthquakes on May 8, 2026

 134.7 km---✓ ReviewedUSGS →

-On May 8, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 73 km E of Port Alsworth, Alaska at 21:52 UTC.
-This event falls inside the aftershock decay of a nearby magnitude 3.5 earthquake that occurred about 15 hours earlier.
-At a depth of 134.7 km, the event was intermediate depth.
+Seismographs logged a magnitude 2.3 earthquake 73 km E of Port Alsworth, Alaska with origin time 21:52 UTC on May 8, 2026.
+It arrived roughly 15 hours after a larger magnitude 3.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
+The event originated approximately 134.7 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 60.156°N, -153.002°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 60.156°, -153.002°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-08